 - GCPL 1001 “Introduction to Global and Comparative Literature” (the first mandatory core-course, to be taken in the fall semester of the first year).

 - A 2000-level GCPL course (the second mandatory core course, a topics course to be taken in the fall semester of the second year).
 This course is taught by rotating members of the Comparative Literature faculty with a different central theme and syllabus each time.
 Students can therefore take more than one of these courses, and if they do, it will count the second time as “literature in translation” or “literature in English.”

 - 4 upper-level (above the gateway level) literature courses in the primary literature, in the original language

 - 3 upper-level literature courses in the secondary concentration, in the original language (4 courses if the student’s primary concentration is in English)

-For a more detailed description of the Comparative Literature, please consult the current online version of the Undergraduate Bulletin.
+For a more detailed description of the Global and Comparative Literature, please consult the current online version of the Undergraduate Bulletin.

-Each semester Comparative Literature majors can choose from a wide selection of course offerings in their two areas of specializations as well as in plenty of other departments in the main college at large; see the Comparative Literature course catalog.
+Each semester Global and Comparative Literature majors can choose from a wide selection of course offerings in their two areas of specializations as well as in plenty of other departments in the main college at large; see the Global and Comparative Literature Courses page or visit the Georgetown course catalog.

 The Program Director meets with students every semester to discuss personal interests and appropriate course selections.